 Expanding the stroller also gives you space to add a second seat in the rear, or to make more room to recline one (or both!) seats.
 It allows you to add cargo, like luggage or picnic gear.
-A little known feature: expanding the stroller also makes space for an infant car seat (Nuna, Cybex and Maxi-Cosi only) – more on that in a sec.
+A little known feature: expanding the stroller also makes space for an infant car seat.
+With the correct car seat adapter, the Entourage is compatible with all major car seat brands – more on that in a sec.

 You can purchase the Cargo Bag, which can hold things like laundry, balls, and pool floaties (below).
 For laundry: fill the cargo bag with laundry, throw in your kid, and head down to the laundromat to take care of business.
 I don’t know any other stroller that can do that.